kedoska/engine-slot/README.md

  * **composable** no complex classes or states, all dependencies are injected
  * **less code** when it gets cryptographic, just write the comment

+### SCL: Standard Configuration Library

+One of the most complex part of the slot machine is its configuration.
+All the factors are impacting the RTP (_Return To Player_) and it is crucial to be able to test and trust the configuration once deployed.
+In this project I'd like to introduce some of the most common (at least for me) configurations that can be used as a starting point to create new configuration files.

+The SCL is integrated into the project and part of the test battery.
+It means all the available configuration are guarantee using the following test:

+ * the test must finish after 1M spins, having the declared RTP
+ * all the available lines must be tested up to 1M spins, the result must be withing the range

 ### Motivation

 I've been working with slots since half of a decad right now.
 Most of the engines are (_perfectly working in production_) very complex and full of death features that honestly makes the entire projects annoying to read and work with.